Last Updated: September 21, 2021

 Here are a few more links you can use to take your personal information off of data broker sites.

 If you wish to do more to protect your privacy I recommend the applications located at the bottom of this page.
 I do not benefit from your use of the below applications in any way.
 These are tools I use or have researched.
+Using tools such as ad blockers can limit the functionality of the websites you visit and may hinder the use of Single Sign On authentications.
+(For example signing into a site with your Google account)

 Email providers such as Gmail and Yahoo allow advertising companies to read your emails.
 Facebook allows advertising companies to read your Messenger conversations.

-This breach of privacy has been turned into a job.
+This breach of privacy has been turned into a career.
 People who hold these positions are called data brokers.
 Data Brokers collect and maintain data to be analyzed, packaged, and sold without the user’s knowledge or permission.
 The data is usually sold for targeted advertising, credit risk assessments, and direct marketing.

 Privacy is a limit on Government and private sector company power.
 The more someone knows about you, the more power they may gain over you.
 This information can be used to shape behaviors, influence decisions, affect reputations, and in the wrong hands can be used for harm.